-The European Commission has made a proposal on 3 July 2012 for a regulation establishing a common "Key Information Document" (KID) for retail investment products, irrespective of the legal form these take.
-When such products are sold in the EU a KID needs to be prepared and provided before the sale can happen.
-The proposed document is to be short and use plain language.
-The aim is to ensure key
+The European Commission made a proposal on 3 July 2012 for a regulation establishing a common "Key Information Document" (KID) for retail investment products, irrespective of the legal form these take.
+When such products are sold in the EU, a KID would need to be prepared and provided before the sale could take place.
+The proposed document is to be short and it will use plain language.
+The aim is to ensure key information is clearly comparable for all products - covering, for example the characteristics of the product and how it works, and the product risks and costs.
+The proposal reflects the request of the European Council for a horizontal approach that would apply to products from all sectors.
+42